jrussellsmyth/vial-qmk/keyboards/quadsmack/testdrive/3x5_3/xiao2040/readme.md

 Using the community default layout
     make quadsmack/testdrive/3x5_3/xiao2040:default_split_3x5_3

-Using the defaul layout from this project
+Using the default layout from this project
     make quadsmack/testdrive/3x5_3/xiao2040:default

 Using VIAL